craiggrummitt/ActionSwift3/readme.md

 *ActionSwift 3.0*

 **ActionScript 3 SDK in Swift**

 Swift is awesome - but do you ever reminisce about the old days of ActionScript 3.0?
 The old days of DisplayObjects, Sprites, MovieClips, EventDispatchers - oh and who can forget gotoAndPlay?
-Well, now you can enjoy iOS native development using the power of Swift syntax but with the SDK of AS3!
+Well, now you can enjoy iOS native development using the power of Swift syntax but with the AS3 SDK!
 Whaa?
 How is this possible?
 Is this heresy?

 ![ActionSwift.png](ActionSwift.png)

-***ActionSwift3***
+**ActionSwift3**

 ActionSwift3 is based on the SpriteKit SDK the most common AS3 SDK classes: